cefet-rj-dal/harbinger/change_point/hcp_cf_lr.md

-# Overview
+ChangeFinder with linear regression: ChangeFinder with linear regression models residual deviations and applies a second-stage smoothing/thresholding to expose structural changes.
+Thresholding is done via `harutils()`.

-This Rmd demonstrates change-point detection using Conformal Forecasting with a Linear Regression forecaster (`hcp_cf_lr`).
+Objectives: This Rmd demonstrates change-point detection using Conformal Forecasting with a Linear Regression forecaster (`hcp_cf_lr`).
 The method scores deviations from short-term predictions and flags structural changes when nonconformity exceeds a learned threshold.
 Steps: load packages/data, visualize, define model (window size), fit, detect, evaluate, and plot both detections and residuals.

 ``` r